boustrophedon/extrasafe/README.md

 - log4j RCEs
   - Relies on being able to make network calls, so extrasafe can mitigate this by
     - If your program doesn't need network access, don't give it access (but then you aren't really exploitable anyway in most cases)
-    - Logging in a separate thread that doesn't have network access (uncommon but honestly useful some scenarios to prevent blocking IO in e.g. a web server thread)
+    - Logging in a separate thread that doesn't have network access

 # Caveats